spacebotwar/server-perl/docs/api/index.md

 A web-socket message has a JSON encoded string as it's payload.
 This is an example of a server response.

 {% highlight JSON %}
-{ "room" : "zone_1", "route" : "/user/register_status", "content" : { "code" : "0", "message" : "Registered" } }
+{ "server" : "Kingsley", "route" : "/user/register", "content" : { "code" : "0", "message" : "Registered" } }
 {% endhighlight %}

-To help to distinguish between client or server messages we will include either **Server** or **Client** in the header for each section. e.g.
+The **server** identifies which server the response came from.
+The **route** identifies the message and the **content** is the message payload.

+This might be documented as follows...

 ###Client : Register